KalvinMalloch/Tinkering-Audio---KM-TA/README.md

 be somewhat consistent across the interface, but the tones and samples should be modified in a systematic way to indicate success or failure.
 A variety of settings should be made available and configurable by a designer.

+##### Instructions

+  Open the Unity project called AudioTobyKalvin.
+When opened, open the folder named Toby and locate the Scenes folder.
+Open the UIPeerReview scene to view and test my contract.
+The scripts used can be seen in the Scripts folder inside of the Toby folder.

 ## License